BoldingBruggeman/fabm-pisces/README.md

 ## Differences from the published PISCES description

 The code refers to the equations in the [the PISCES-v2 paper](https://doi.org/10.5194/gmd-8-2465-2015) where possible.
-However, the PISCES version it is based on (NEMO r4.0-HEAD.r13720) has already evolved beyond the description in the paper.
+However, the PISCES version that the code is based on (NEMO r4.0-HEAD.r13720) has already evolved beyond the description in the paper.
 Thus, there are several differences between the code and the paper.
 We will attempt to track these here:

 * phytoplankton maximum growth rate [its reference value at 0 degrees Celsius] is 0.6 d-1 in paper, 0.8 d-1 in code.
 * particulate organic mater (POC, GOC) remineralisation is now depth-dependent and calculated using a configurable number of lability classes (`p4zpoc.F90`).
 This has replaced Eq 38.